 New Zealand return to face England at Twickenham on Saturday in familiar territory.

 Top of the world rankings, as they have been for four years.
 Unbeaten in all Tests this year, as they were before their last visit to London.

 That 38-21 defeat by England last December was the only blemish on a remarkable recent record.
 Since the start of the 2011 World Cup, they have won 31 of their 33 Tests, with one draw.

 If they win at Twickenham, and again in Dublin a week on Sunday, they would become the first country in the professional era to emerge victorious from every Test in a calendar year.

 It is a level of excellence that has seen many good judges acclaim them as possibly the finest All Blacks team of all time.
-England coach Stuart Lancaster called them "probably the most successful team in world sport".
+England coach Stuart Lancaster called them

 So how have the 2011 world champions stayed ahead of the game, to the extent that former captain Sean Fitzpatrick believes "the class of 2013 is better than 2012 and 2011"?

 Head coach Steve Hansen believes New Zealand have "matured as a team" over the past 12 months, and that process has occurred largely without their recognised talismen, Dan Carter and Richie McCaw.

 New Zealand were only able to call on both players for one of their first 10 Tests of the year, and only three in all.

 McCaw, on his return from a six-month sabbatical, has played in six of New Zealand's 12 Tests, Carter only five after first breaking his hand, and then suffering calf and shoulder injuries.